Digitech Studio School

 Digitech Studio School is the first studio school in the wider Bristol area.
 It opened in 2015 and moved to a new building in Warmley, Gloucestershire in 2016.
 It is part of the Cabot Learning Federation.

 It takes students from 14 to 19 years old.

-In 2021 Ofsted rated the school as "Good".
+In 2017 Ofsted rated the school as "requiring improvement", but the school improved to "Good" by its next inspection in 2021.